Register

 Always replace your clutch plates when you notice the following:

-• when you see your self adjusting clutch line frequently.
+• When you find yourself adjusting the clutch cable frequently.

-• when bike slips up during gear changes.
+• When the bike slips during gear changes.

-• Does your “Clutch” basket have any “knocking” feel during idle ?
+• Does your clutch basket “knock” during idle?

-• Does your bike “rumble” when you hold the clutch lever in?
+• Does the bike “rumble” when holding the clutch lever in?

 🔧 Let’s fix it….